News

 To achieve its goals, NEOMED incorporated business principles that challenged assumptions made in medical education and practice, used evidence-based health care issues to identify opportunities, and applied innovative data-driven methods to ensure a sustainable and successful model.

 NEOMED, though located in the small (population around 8,000) township of Rootstown, Ohio, has accomplished something that many have claimed wasn’t possible — building a diverse class of talented medical students.
-According to the report, there’s no good reason that there aren’t more URM students enrolled in medical colleges across the U.S. In fact, data suggest that large numbers of qualified underrepresented medical students are not being admitted to medical schools nationwide.
+According to the report, there’s no good reason that there aren’t more URM students enrolled in medical colleges across the U.S. In fact, data suggest that large numbers of qualified diverse medical students are not being admitted to medical schools nationwide.